 It’s taken me a while to decide whether to write this post or not.
 It’s so very personal but is one that I feel like I have to write, my fingers are burning with the words waiting to come out.
 I’m struggling to write anything else as it’s all I can think about and in writing this I hope I can bring some closure for myself and maybe reach out to others who have been in the same situation.
 I should be past the 12 weeks pregnant mark now, having our first scan, full of excitement, dreams and wishes for the future of our unborn child.
 Instead I’m empty, numb and alone, there is no baby growing inside of me anymore.
 My body failed it, I failed it.

-At the hospital after cannulas being fitted, much poking and proding they decided on a wait and see with an open instant access back and instructions to hurry back if the pain became unbearable.
+At the hospital after cannulas being fitted, much poking and proding they decided on a wait and see approach, with an open instant access back and instructions to hurry back if the pain became unbearable.
+With the words muttered, possible ectopic miscarriage.
 We went home worried to await and see what would happen.
 That night I hardly slept, waiting and hoping everything would still be ok.
 Over the next couple of days things progressed for the worse, the pain was like labour and by the Monday I knew I was no longer pregnant.
 Weak and shaky, with legs like jelly we went back to the hospital for a blood test to confirm a drop in hormone levels.
 Feeling like I was going to pass out I clung to James unable to stand on my own.